ferlicjl/diffpop/README.md

 devtools::install_git("https://github.com/ferlicjl/diffpop.git")
 ```

-Installing the library should compile all necessary functions so that DIFFpop can be run as an R function.
+Installing the library should compile all necessary functions so that DIFFpop can be run as via the appropriate R functions.

 Uses
 ----